fjarri-attic/oldi-hero-translation/hero_en.md

 ...And Amphitryon avoided meeting his wife's eyes and wandered on unsteady legs with his head bowed.
 For the first time in years, he was defeated.
 And now they are going home only owing to an unknown patron, for whom Amphitryon felt a distinct dislike - though he tried his best to feel gratitude.

-The bitterness of the loss, alas, did not grow any sweeter when he thought of the number of enemies he had overcome and the fact that one of them might not be quite human.
+The bitterness of the loss, alas, did not grow any sweeter when he thought of the number of enemies he had overcome and the fact that one of them might not have been quite human.

 If it were to be played over, Amphitryon knew he'd hit him again.